onramper/docs/docs/API-Reference.md

 ## Testing

 To execute the transactions in a testing enviroment make sure you use your test API Key in the `Authorization` header.
 For example `Basic pk_test_xxxxxxxxxxxxxxxxxxxxxxxx`.
 When testing a transaction to buy BTC, make sure to use a test-net wallet address.
+An example testnet address you could use is: 2N3oefVeg6stiTb5Kh3ozCSkaqmx91FDbsm

 **Moonpay**